 GraphQL API source permission configuration

 When writing your GraphQL API source JSON configuration, you can choose to index the access permissions securing your content and replicate them in your Coveo-powered search interface.
 As a result, through your search interface, authenticated users only see the items that they’re allowed to access within the indexed repository.
 Anonymous and unauthenticated users are impossible to relate to a security identity in this repository, so they can’t access the source content.
+For details on the permission evaluation process, see Management of security identities and item permissions.

 If, in your content system, access permissions are saved as item metadata, you can index them with one of the following methods.
 The method to use depends on your permission system.

-If your permission system doesn’t use group security identities and identifies security identities with email addresses, you could index your permission data through your source configuration only.
+1. If your permission system doesn’t use group security identities and identifies security identities with email addresses, you could index your permission data through your source configuration only.
 This option works if your permission system is relatively straightforward and doesn’t change frequently, as an update operation is required whenever your permission system is modified (user addition/deletion or access permission modification) to keep your source’s permission system identical to your application’s.
 Check the source configuration documentation for an example of permissions indexed directly in the source configuration.

-If your permission system is more complex, in addition to a source configuration that retrieves item permissions, you must provide a permission configuration defining how Coveo should retrieve the relationships of the security identities indexed thanks to your source configuration.
+2. If your permission system is more complex, in addition to a source configuration that retrieves item permissions, you must provide a permission configuration defining how Coveo should retrieve the relationships of the security identities indexed thanks to your source configuration.
 This allows Coveo to define the effective permissions of each item.

-In either case, in the Content Security tab of the Add a GraphQL API Source panel, you must select the Same users and groups as in your content system option.
-The difference is, if you choose option 1, you don’t need to provide a permission configuration.
+In either case, on the Content Security tab of the Add a GraphQL API Source panel, you must select the Same users and groups as in your content system option.
+The difference is, if you choose option 1, you don’t need to provide a separate JSON permission configuration.
 However, with option 2, you must instruct Coveo on how to extract the users from the groups that have been identified as allowed or denied access to your indexed items.

 Your workflow with option 2 should be the following:

-Depending on the information returned in your application’s JSON response, you may need to add additional
+3. Depending on the information returned in your application’s JSON response, you may need to add additional permissionSubQueries objects or PermissionsFromMetadata objects to retrieve all user security identities in each group identity.

-as well as the list of teams that are allowed to access this repository.
+For example, let’s say you want to index a GitHub repository.
+With the following source configuration, you would index the repository specified under path as well as the list of teams that are allowed to access this repository.

 {